scottdangelo/SpeechSandbox/SupportingFiles/README.md

 # Create voice commands for VR experiences with Watson services

-*Read this in other languages: [한국어](README-ko.md).*
+*Read this in other languages: [한국어](README-ko.md), [中国](README-cn.md).*

+> Watson Conversation is now Watson Assistant.
+Although some images in this code pattern may show the service as Watson Conversation, the steps and processes will still work.

-In this Code Pattern we will create a Virtual Reality game based on Watson's [Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) and Watson's [Conversation](https://www.ibm.com/watson/developercloud/conversation.html) services.
+In this Code Pattern we will create a Virtual Reality game based on Watson's [Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) and Watson's [Assistant](https://www.ibm.com/watson/developercloud/conversation.html) services.

 In Virtual Reality, where you truly “inhabit” the space, speech can feel like a more natural interface than other methods.
 Providing speech controls allows developers to create more immersive experiences.
 The HTC Vive is the 3rd most popular head-mounted VR devices (not including Google Cardboard) and an ideal candidate for Speech interaction, selling roughly [400 thousand units](http://www.hypergridbusiness.com/2016/11/report-98-of-vr-headsets-sold-this-year-are-for-mobile-phones) in 2016.

 When the reader has completed this Code Pattern, they will understand how to:

-* Add IBM Watson Speech-to-Text and Conversation to a Virtual Reality environment build in Unity.
+* Add IBM Watson Speech-to-Text and Assistant to a Virtual Reality environment build in Unity.

 ![](doc/source/images/architecture.png)